Maxim-Mazurok/google-api-typings-generator/gapi.client.dataportability-v1beta/readme.md

 // declare client_id registered in Google Developers Console var client_id = '',
   scope = [
-    // Move a copy of messages between you and the businesses you have conversations with.
+    // Move a copy of messages between you and the businesses you have conversations with across Google services.
     'https://www.googleapis.com/auth/dataportability.businessmessaging.conversations',

     // Move a copy of your pinned trips on Maps.